tannerdolby/cpp-markdown-parser/README.md

 ```

 ## What does it do?
-The parser will accept an input Markdown file like shown below:
+The parser will accept an input Markdown file:

 ```md
 # Hello World! [class=greeting]